anamarijapapic/teamstructor/README.md

 #### Artisan Commands

 To run **Artisan** commands from terminal run command:
-`docker-compose exec teamstructor.test php artisan <command>`
+`docker compose exec teamstructor.test php artisan <command>`

 #### Running Tests

 You can run tests by executing the `pest` command:
-`docker-compose exec teamstructor.test ./vendor/bin/pest`
+`docker compose exec teamstructor.test ./vendor/bin/pest`

 #### Useful Docker Commands

-- `docker-compose up` starts the docker environment, you can stop it with a single `cmd/ctrl+c`
+- `docker compose up` starts the docker environment, you can stop it with a single `cmd/ctrl+c`
-- `docker-compose build` re-builds all the containers
+- `docker compose build` re-builds all the containers
-- `docker-compose stop` stops containers
+- `docker compose stop` stops containers
-- `docker-compose down` stops and removes the containers and their volumes
+- `docker compose down` stops and removes the containers and their volumes
 - `docker ps` lists all running containers on the system, useful to track down ones that are unintentionally keeping the ports used.
   Note: All commands must be run at the repo root directory.